The best audiobooks for kids of all ages

 Audiobooks offer a unique sense of escapism for any age – adults included – but for kids, they offer a special kind of magic.

 Helping younger children to develop listening skills and concentration, audiobooks immerse them in a world of their own imagination with music and sound effects to make the stories even more magical.
-For older children, however, they offer reluctant readers a new way to discover the wonder of fiction and budding bookworms even more opportunities to surround themselves in stories.
+For older children, they offer a new way to discover the wonder of fiction and more opportunities to surround themselves with stories.

 Read on for our list of the best audiobooks for children of all ages.